 The following charts depict the racial and ethnic composition of households receiving assistance from all TDHCA homeowner programs.
-Due to the data reporting techniques of certain HOME and SHTF programs, Asian and Native Hawaiian or Other Pacific Islander are combined into one racial category.
 Due to the data reporting techniques of the Texas Homeownership Division programs, race and ethnicity are combined into one category and reported separately under "Single Family Homeownership."

-Racial Composition of HOME and SHTF Programs-Assisted Owner Households, FY 2018
+Racial Composition of HOME and SHTF Program Owner Households, FY 2018